 To protect your own privacy and the privacy of others, please limit the personal information you provide.
 MASC cannot control the conduct of third parties having access to publicly accessible sites and disclaims responsibility for any personal information that is posted by you and/or used by third parties.
 Moderators will watch for and potentially remove inappropriate or unnecessary personal information or images about the submitter or a third party.
 Moderators may also restrict future posts.
 Personal information includes addresses, phone numbers, photographs containing images of identifiable people and any other information defined as personal information in The Freedom of Information and Protection of Privacy Act (FIPPA).

 The collection of personal information from a social media site and the subsequent use, disclosure and management of that information by MASC is subject to FIPPA.
 Social media account(s) are public and are not hosted on MASC servers.
 Users who choose to interact with MASC via social media should read the terms of service and privacy policies of third-party social media service providers.
 If you have any questions about The Freedom of Information and Protection of Privacy Act, please visit the FIPPA website.

-In accordance with Section 2 of The Public Sector Compensation Disclosure Act, the link below discloses: the aggregate compensation paid to MASC Board members and individual compensation paid to Board members and staff, where such compensation is $75,000 or more per year; and the Independent Auditor's Report of this disclosure.
+In accordance with Section 2 of The Public Sector Compensation Disclosure Act, the link below discloses the aggregate compensation paid to MASC Board members and individual compensation paid to Board members and staff, where such compensation is $75,000 or more per year.